What we do.

 Earlier in his career, Silent Generation member George served MTA New York City Transit, rising from the lowest ranks to become a Senior Vice President.
 George retired from the MTA in 1999 having implemented MetroCard, one of the largest public works projects in US transportation history.
 George was raised in the Bronx.
 He's the wizard of this enterprise, directing activities and arranging whatever is needed.

 CHELSEA DAVIS was retained by the housing authority to run Developing Lives in the housing projects.
 A Millennial, Chelsea collaborated with George and Jonathan on the book Project Lives.

 Earlier, Chelsea started up a participatory art program for autistic children in NYC and then a participatory photography effort in St. Louis for children with cancer.
 Chelsea was raised in Brooklyn.
 After serving as Marketing Director for the Tennis Academy -- providing sports instruction to underprivileged New York youth -- Chelsea joined the New York City Department of Probation in January 2018 to conduct the new effort on the ground, leaving Seeing for Ourselves.
 Chelsea fills the role of magical helper to our clients, those embarking on the heroes' journeys to do battle with negative stereotypes.

-JONATHAN FISHER administered the particpatory photography program at housing agency, extending it into other media channels.
+JONATHAN FISHER administered the participatory photography program at housing agency, extending it into other media channels.
 Jonathan collaborated with George and Chelsea on the book Project Lives.
 Jonathan was raised in the Bronx and Queens.

 Earlier, Jonathan enjoyed a lengthy career with MTA New York City Transit, following that with a stint on Madison Avenue and working to help ameliorate the lingering effects of Agent Orange.
 Jonathan is the storyteller of the trio.